Buying an energy-inefficient home

 These energy-intensive homes need to be renovated, or you'll end up with very high bills.

 The good news?
-To encourage the renovation of thermal flats, the State has put in place numerous aids.
-Thanks to these grants, you will be able to revise the insulation, change the heating system or replace the windows at an advantageous price.
+The French government has set up anumber of grants to encourage the renovation of "thermal flats" .
+Thanks to these grants, you can upgrade your insulation, change your heating system or replace your window frames at an attractive price.

 Not much work for you?
-You would like to buy a new property that is efficient and economical in your daily life.
-Unfortunately, the price is way beyond your budget.
+You'd like to buy a new property that's efficient and economical to run.
+Unfortunately, the price tag is way beyond your budget.

-You should know that it is quite possible to acquire a new home at a lower cost, under certain conditions.
-The BRS (bail réel solidaire) is a system that allows low-income households to own a new home at a preferential rate.
-The principle?
+It's possible to buy a new home at a lower cost, provided certain conditions are met.
+The bail réel solidaire (BRS) is a scheme that enables low-income households to buy a new home at a preferential rate.
+How does it work?
 You buy the walls of your home, but not the land.
-The land remains the property of an OFS (organisme foncier solidaire).
-Thanks to this operation, you can hope to save up to 30% on the purchase of a VEFA apartment or a house.
+The land remains the property of an "organisme foncier solidaire" (OFS).
+Thanks to this operation, you can expect to save up to 30% on the purchase of a VEFA apartment or house.
 But that's not all!
-You also benefit from a reduced VAT rate of 5.
-5% (compared to 20% for a traditional purchase in a new home).
+You also benefit from a reduced VAT rate of 5.5% (compared with 20% for a traditional new-build purchase).

-You will find new real estate programs in BRS everywhere in France.
-The ministry in charge of housing regularly updates the map of approved solidarity land organizations by region.
-You can access the complete list on the website foncier-solidaire.fr.
+You'll find new BRS real estate programs all over France.
+The French Ministry of Housing regularly updates the map of approved "organismes fonciers solidaires" by region.
+You can access the full list at foncier-solidaire.fr.

 As mentioned above, this scheme is not for everyone.
-Your income must not exceed a ceiling of resources, fixed by the loan of social accession.
+Your income must not exceed a ceiling set by .